jeremyruppel/walrus/README.md

 {{end}}
 ```

+> While in an `:each` block, you can use the following special variables:
+> 	`$index` provides the index of the current item in the collection
+> 	`$length` provides the length of the collection
+>		`$parent` provides access to the parent object of the collection

 > Like several other templating solutions, you can implicitly iterate over a collection of values, like strings, and template in the current value with `{{.}}`.

 ### :with